hdevilbiss/freeCodeCampJS/Functional Programming/preface-to-functional-programming.md

 1. Create new variables instead of altering existing variables.
 2. Declare arguments for functions, and only operate on the arguments; leave the global object alone!

+## The map array method

+The `map` method is an iterator method which is used on array directly.
+It receives a function, known as a **callback**, which acts on each item in the array.
+It returns an array; the original array after having been called back upon. :)

+According to [freeCodeCamp.org](https://freecodecamp.org), the callback function may receive up to three arguments:

+1. the current element being processed,
+2. the index of the current element being processed, and
+3. the array on which `map` was called.

+The `map` array method can be used to replace `for` loops, decreasing the syntactic overhead in code: simpler syntax means less likely to have syntax errors, right?